 Resolution: Revise.

 TGaz Editor: Change if paragraph in P115L14-19 as shown below:

-If the STA in which dot11TriggerBasedRangingRespImplemented, dot11NonTriggerBasedRangingRespImplemented, dot11PassiveTBRangingInitiatorImplemented, or dot11PassiveTBRangingResponderImplemented is true supports. (#1515)

-(a) Phase Shift Feedback, it shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1.
+A STA in which either dot11TriggerBasedRangingRespImplemented and dot11NonTriggerBasedRangingRespImplemented are true, or dot11PassiveTBRangingInitiatorImplemented and dot11PassiveTBRangingResponderImplemented are true, and dot11PhaseShiftFeedbackImplemented is true (#3167) shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1.
 Otherwise it shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 0.